OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2023-07-22-deprecating-this-log-my-action-going-forward.md

 I want this log to be a history of my past and emotions, but I need something new to take me forward.
 Inspired by the action ethos, I am holding myself to a higher standard of taking action.
 I've yet to determine how my new log will look exactly, but it will be action-focused first and foremost.
 No more whining, complaining, crying, etc. that I have done here.
 Again, I have no shame in all that, but that's not the man I want to live every day going forward (but it was most certainly who I needed to be to work through all that).

-I *may* return occasionally to this log if I feel the need to put something emotional or related here, but my vision is let this log sink into the backlogs.
+I *may* return occasionally to this log if I feel the need to put something emotional or related here, but my vision is to let this log sink into the backlogs.
 Leave my past [mostly] behind me sort of thing.
 Also inspired by many other dudes (though not all) here, I want to focus on physical action -- not theorizing and chatting all the time.

 I have a lot of action coming in the near future.
 I'll write a brief summary of that soon in my new log.